KSDunne/yoga_flip/README.md

 ### How this site was deployed

-- Go to the settings tab in the GitHub respository and choose Pages from the left hand menu
+- Go to the settings tab in the GitHub repository and choose Pages from the left hand menu
 - Make sure that source is set to 'Deploy from Branch'
 - Main branch needs to be selected and folder should be set to root
 - Under branch, click save